ietf-wg-cellar/matroska-specification/diagram.md

 `Cluster Elements` contain the content for each track, e.g., video frames.
 A Matroska file **SHOULD** contain at least one `Cluster Element`.
-In the rare case it doesn't, there should be a form of Segment linking with other Segments, possibly using Chapters, see (#linked-segments).
+In the rare case it doesn't, there should be a form of Segment linking with other Segments, possibly using Chapters; see (#linked-segments).

 The `Cluster Element` helps to break up
 `SimpleBlock` or `BlockGroup Elements` and helps with seeking and error protection.
 Every `Cluster Element` **MUST** contain a `Timestamp Element`.
-This **SHOULD** be the `Timestamp Element` used to play the first `Block` in the `Cluster Element`, unless a different value is needed to accommodate for more Blocks, see (#block-timestamps).
+This **SHOULD** be the `Timestamp Element` used to play the first `Block` in the `Cluster Element`, unless a different value is needed to accommodate for more Blocks; see (#block-timestamps).

 `Cluster Elements` contain one or more block element, such as `BlockGroup` or `SimpleBlock` elements.
-In some situations, a `Cluster Element` **MAY** contain no block element, for example in a live recording when no data has been collected.
+In some situations, a `Cluster Element` **MAY** contain no block element, for example, in a live recording when no data has been collected.

  A `BlockGroup Element` **MAY** contain a `Block` of data and any information relating directly to that `Block`.